Last Updated on by

 For instance, if you get an alert that your laptop at home has malware, you can remotely disconnect it from the Internet to give you time to get home and run an anti-malware software on it.

-It is not clearly stated on their website so you might easily miss it, but CUJO does need a monthly subscription of $8.99 or $99 (For the latest prices and discounts, check here) if you opt for the yearly subscription.
+It is not clearly stated on their website so you might easily miss it, but CUJO does need a monthly subscription or (For the latest prices and discounts, check here) opt for the yearly subscription.
 This would pay for all the updates that CUJO needs to fight off the latest threats.

 They do give you a six-month trial to go when you buy the device.

 The CUJO Smart Internet Security Firewall might be a new product, but it already has some competition in Dojo and Keezel.

 Dojo works similarly as CUJO and Keezel, on the other hand, tries to replace your WiFi router.
 With Keezel, you connect the device to your router and then you connect to the Keezel device instead of your current router.

 All your traffic would go through a VPN network, which “hides” it from hackers and scammers.
 And because the traffic is not visible, you are protected

 |Advantage||Very simple, even beginners and non-techies would be able to use it.
 Provides adequate protection for your connected devices.||Protects your devices very well.||Good for people who are on-the-go because of its small size.
 You can use it when you use public WiFi hotspots.|